Luu92/Luu92/README.md

-# :point_right: Hello, I´m Luis Alberto 👋
+# Hello, I´m Luis Alberto 👋

-## About me
+### About me :see_no_evil:

-- I´m Student Sotfware Engineer :mortar_board:
+I´m Student Sotfware Engineer :books:, I like every learn new things every day specially programming lenguaje :computer:.
+I´m not currently working on any project, but I do personal projects for small businesses.
+I´m a responsible person, I like things to meet the expectations of a client :moneybag:.
+I remind you that Im a Jr. developer, therefore I have a long way to go :smile:.